Gentleman's Intermission: Plot

 At the 30 Rock studios, NBC page Kenneth Parcell (Jack McBrayer) is shocked when he discovers a group of editors putting together an obituary for actor Tracy Jordan (Tracy Morgan).
 However, he is calmed when they inform him that it is simply a routine procedure that NBC carries out for some of its more famous stars.
 Kenneth decides to show the obituary to Tracy himself, who, far from being pleased, laments the way that his legacy looks on television and declares that he does not want to be remembered the way he is.
 TGS co-star Jenna Maroney (Jane Krakowski) finds out about Tracy's obituary and is upset that one has not been made for her, so she decides to record one herself.

-It transpires that both Liz and Jack have trouble functioning properly without each other—Liz is used to Jack helping her to deal with her personal life and work problems and struggles to cope on her own, whilst Jack finds that there is a void in his life without his mentee, and attempts to find somebody else to take Liz's place.
+It transpires that both Liz and Jack have trouble functioning properly without each other—Liz is used to Jack helping her to deal with her personal life and work problems and struggles to cope on her own, while Jack finds that there is a void in his life without his mentee, and attempts to find somebody else to take Liz's place.
 Ultimately, after trying out his assistant Jonathan, Tracy, Jenna, and Avery herself, Jack realizes that only Liz can be his mentee.
 Eventually, Avery realizes that there is nothing untoward about Jack's friendship with Liz and reunites the pair, saying that they both need the relationship.
 Jack is able to quickly sort out Liz's problem with her father by calling him and pretending to be the angry boyfriend of one of the women he has picked up while in town.